DamiaV/Gadget-wikt.create-new-entry/README.md

 To test the gadget locally, run `npm run dev` then go to the address shown in the terminal.

+If you want to use features that make calls to the MediaWiki API (/w/api.php), you need to enable CORS in your browser.

 # Syncing with the wiki

 Files sync is performed through the `sync.py` tool.
 In order to know which files/pages should be updated, it refers to the local file structure in the `src` directory.